akka/akka/RELEASING.md

 ## Prerequisites

-### JDK 8 and JDK 9
+### JDK 8 and JDK 11

-Releasing Akka requires running on at least JDK 9, but also having JDK 8 installed.
-The reason for this is that we want the Akka artifacts to be usable with JRE 8, but also want to compile some classes with JDK9-specific types.
+Releasing Akka requires running on JDK 11, but also having JDK 8 installed.
+The reason for this is that we want the Akka artifacts to be usable with JRE 8, but also want to compile some classes with JDK11-specific types.

-When we stop supporting Scala 2.11 we might be able to update the build towork without having JDK 8 installed, by using the `-release` option.
+In the future we might be able to update the build to work without having JDK 8 installed, by using the `-release` option.

 ### MinGW